-"PANIC" SWITCH
+"PANIC" MODE

-Pushing the "PANIC" switch blows the horn intermittently and flashes the headlights, turn signal lights and interior lights.
+Pushing the "PANIC" switch blows the horn intermittently and flashes the headlights, tail lights, turn signal lights and interior light.

-The "PANIC" switch is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.
+The "PANIC" mode is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.